cloud-gov/pages-uswds-jekyll/README.md

 ## Key Functionality
 This repository contains the following examples and functionality:

-*Complete:*  Publish blog posts, press releases, announcements, etc. To modify this code, check out `news/index.html`, which manages how the posts are listed.
+✅  Publish blog posts, press releases, announcements, etc. To modify this code, check out `blog/index.html`, which manages how the posts are listed.
 You should then check out `_layouts/post.html` to see how individual posts are structured.

-*Complete:*  Publish single one-off pages.
+✅ Publish single one-off pages.
 Instead of creating lots of folders throughout the root directory, you should put single pages in `_pages` folder and change the `permalink` at the top of each page.
 Use sub-folders only when you really need to.

-*Complete:*  Publish lists (for example: job listings, links, references), you can use the template `_layouts/list.html`.
+✅  Publish data (for example: job listings, links, references), you can use the template `_layouts/data.html`.
 Just create a file in you `_pages` folder with the following options:

 ```
 ---
 title: Example Page
-layout: list
+layout: data
 permalink: /jobs
 datafile: jobs
 ---